- Experience various facets of Japanese culture from ancient Buddhas, tea, sake to Japanese cuisine

 - Cruise through Uji, Fushimi, Nara Park and other traditional districts of Kyoto and Nara

-This tour connects the two former Japanese capitals Nara and Kyoto with their traditional townscapes.
+This tour connects the two former Japanese capitals Nara and Kyoto with their traditional town scapes.
 In between you can marvel at lush tea plantations and centuries-old Buddha statues.
-You can also see temples from the unpretentious stone Buddhas at Joruriji temple to the biggest Buddha of them all at Todaiji temple in Nara Park.
-You will get acquainted with many aspects of Japan such as green tea, sake brewing and various manifestations of Buddhist tradition.
+You can also see impressive temples and their unique features.
+These include the humble stone Buddhas at Joruriji temple as well as the largest Buddha of them all at Todaiji temple.
+You will get acquainted with many aspects of Japan.
+Some of them are green tea, sake brewing and various manifestations of Buddhist tradition.
 The tour also includes kaiseki cuisine, a typical Japanese dinner.
 Last but not least, you can enjoy the rural Japanese scenery while riding on small roads with very little traffic.
 The Kyoto and Nara cycling tour offers a wide variety of facets in the interplay between the urban sprawl within Kyoto and the serenity of remote areas in the countryside.

 From our bike station cycle southbound through the traditional area of Hino.
 On the way climb two hills of less than 300 m in elevation although the second climb that takes us to the village of Sumiyama has some steep gradients.
 After that cycle on quiet country roads through lush tea plantations and small villages.
 There will be several ups and downs but none of the climbs are too steep.
 Before arriving in Nara, make a slight detour to Joruriji temple where you can marvel at several 1000-year-old stone Buddhas sculpted into boulders in the adjacent fields.
 From there it is a short ride to Nara Park, and while still deeply moved by the unadorned beauty of the stone Buddhas find yourself suddenly in front of the stately Todaiji temple, the largest wooden building in the world with a history of more than 1200 years.
 To get there, cycle through the park with its tame deers and visit this temple housing the biggest bronze Buddha statue of Japan, dating back to the 9th century.
 The hotel is near Nara Park and in the evening we will enjoy kaiseki dinner, a refined style of cooking which consists of many small dishes.
 This is a real treat not only for your taste buds but for your eyes as well.